NuggetsLtd/nuggets-did-resolver/doc/did-methods/did:nuggets.md

 ## Introduction

-[Nuggets](https://nuggets.life/) is an e-commerce payments and ID platform.
-It stores user's personal and payment data securely; data is end-to-end encrypted, so not even Nuggets can see the data passing through & stored on our systems.
+[Nuggets](https://nuggets.life/) delivers trusted transactions through verified digital identities for every transaction.

+Nuggets is a Self-Sovereign, verified digital identity and payment platform.
+It enables trusted transactions through verified digital identities, a personal cloud vault, and auditable nuggets of data.

+Personal and payment data is owned and controlled by the user.

 Users decide if and when they want to share their data, and do so on their own terms.